Editor layout

 - Trace controls — Jump to first / Previous / Step counter / Next / Jump to last, plus Step into and Step out for Call nodes, and Exit trace.
 These are active after you run a Blueprint and let you replay the execution step by step.
 See Test your Blueprint.

-- Share — opens the Share menu with deployment options (Connect, n8n, Code, Embed) and the Share with people option for public read-only links.
+- Share — opens the Share menu with deployment options (Connect, n8n, Code, Embed, PNG, Export Source) and a Link for public read-only links.

 Contents sidebar (left)